niravcodes/niravcodes.github.io/pages/about.md

 ---
 ![](https://nirav.com.np/assets/img/nirav.png)

-Hey.
-I am Nirav, a computer engineering student from Nepal.
-You're on my personal website where I generally write about things I'm up to.
-My intention is to publicly document my projects and experiments.
+Hi!
+I'm Nirav.
+I'm a computer engineering student from Nepal.
+I am interested in computers, electronics, programming, art, music and everything in between.
+This blog is a public documentation of the many things I learn when I indulge in my endeavors and tinkerings.

-My hobbies include programming, reading fiction (Murakami, García Márquez and Ginsberg are ones I'm particularly fond of), and playing sad tunes on my guitar.
+My hobbies include writing software, reading fiction (Murakami, García Márquez and Ginsberg are ones I'm particularly fond of), and playing sad tunes on my guitar.
+Check out my [GitHub profile](https://github.com/niravcodes "github niravcodes").

+> I want to make beautiful things, even if nobody cares.